vertyco/CrowdinGPT/README.md

 ## Contact

-If you encounter any issues or have any questions about this project, please open an issue on this GitHub repository.
+If you encounter any issues or have any questions about this project, please open an issue on this repo.